tonysparks/litac/README.md

 }

 func main(len:i32, args:**char):i32 {
-    // the io:: namespaces the function
+    // the c:: namespaces the function
-    io::printf("Just because you are paranoid, don't mean their not after you\n")
+    c::printf("Just because you are paranoid, don't mean their not after you\n")

     // numbers
     var b : bool = true // Boolean type, is an int8_t in C, 0 = false, 1 = true